 Blended learning (BL) seeks to combine the best of face-to-face instruction and online learning.
-Arguably it's the best there is in education! “…[In] studies contrasting blends of online and face-to-face instruction with conventional face-to-face classes, blended instruction has been more effective” (US Dept of Education, 2010).
+Arguably it's the best there is in state-of-the-art education! “…[In] studies contrasting blends of online and face-to-face instruction with conventional face-to-face classes, blended instruction has been more effective” (US Dept of Education, 2010).

 1. learning anywhere, anytime